 Physicists report that some of these particles have been discovered in our particle colliders, but this proves nothing in the face of the truth that presents another explanation for the nature and existence of these particles.

-The discretion principle of the standard model is not the central principle of the universe.
-This is why all these particles that carry the interactions of the three presumed fundamental forces may truly exist but should not be understood as the standard model leads us to.
+The discretion principle of the Standard Model is not the central principle of the universe.
+This is why all these particles that carry the interactions of the three presumed fundamental forces may truly exist but should not be understood as the Standard Model wants us to.

 So, what then happens to the weak force and the strong force?
 Simple, the weak force and the strong force are replaced by the understanding that the weak equivalence principle and the strong equivalence principle are equivalent.
 This is the universal equivalence principle.